MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="compare"></a> basic_string_view::compare

 Performs a case sensitive comparison with a specified string_view to determine if the two string_views are equal or if one is lexicographically less than the other.
+The [\<string_view> operators](string-view-operators.md) use this member function to perform comparisons.

 ```cpp
 constexpr int compare(basic_string_view strv) const noexcept;